sjPlot/Relaunch64/README.md

 ### Bug fixes
 * tabs on OS X where a bit larger than planned - fixed
+* fixed bug with syntax-highlighting, which, in some specific cases, did not recognize all labels

 Relaunch64 3.1.0 (current stable release)